Imo State University

-Imo State University at Owerri was temporary accommodated within the campus of Alvan Ikoku Federal College of Education from May to December 1992.
+In the very first beginning, Imo State University at Owerri was temporary accommodated within the campus of Alvan Ikoku Federal College of Education from May to December 1992.
 The university later moved to its own premises of four building within the Federal University of Technology Owerri, at the Lake Nwaebere Campus.
 At the translocation of the Federal University to the permanent site, Ihiagwa near Owerri, the Lake Nwaebere Campus of that university was then acquired for Imo State University.
 The first batch of students was allocated to the Imo State University by JAMB in February 1993.
 The National Universities Commission also formally approved the re-establishment of the university in 1992 at the Lake Nwaebere Campus.
 Today, Imo State University has many Faculties and Departments that graduate students every year.
-The university produces First Class, Second Class and Third Class graduates.
+The university produces First Class, Second Class and Third Class graduates each year.
 These students are absorbed into the labour force after going through one your National Youth Service Corps (NYSC).
 The best graduated students are usually given award and automatic employment in the university.

-Consequently, the government of Chief Evan Enwerem, in April, 1991 did not waste time in filling the vacuum by re-establishing the university in Owerri.
+Consequently, the government of Chief Evan Enwerem, in April 1991 did not waste time in filling the vacuum by re-establishing the university in Owerri.
 Two options were considered by the government in the re-establishment of Imo State University at Owerri.
 The first option was to move at once, all staff and students at the various stages of their programmes in Uturu who want to remain in Imo State University, now in Owerri.
 The second option was to rebuild the University at Owerri over specified period of time.
 The second option was adopted after various constitutions by government then, and a target period of five years within which to complete re-establishment of the University at Owerri was considered.
 Professor T. O. C. Ndubizu, Deputy Vice-Chancellor, University of Nigeria, Nsukka was then appointed the Vice-Chancellor with the responsibility of relocating and re-establishing Imo State University.

 Academic

 IMSU operates a faculty system and has 15 faculties.
 The faculties are headed by Deans and Faculty Officers.
-The Faculties have different departments under them.
+The faculties have different departments under them.
 The Departments are headed by the Heads of Departments (HODs) who are under the Dean of the Faculties.
-The lecturers, the Heads of Departments, and the Deans make up the Faculty Board.
+The lecturers, the Heads of Departments, and the Deans make up the faculty board.
 They are all academic members of the university, governed by Academic Staff Union of the University (ASUU).
 The academic staff is responsible for the curriculum and teaching of the students.
 They teach, set exams, mark scripts, and supervise projects.